 Days with High-tide Flooding were compiled from tide-gauge data based on locally identified thresholds related to impacts such as flooding of low-lying roads.

 Temperature and precipitation observations and Climate Normals displayed in graphs for individual stations are from the Global Historical Climatology Network-Daily (GHCN-D) database.
 These data are accessed via the NOAA Regional Climate Centers' Applied Climate Information System (ACIS).

-Historical observations and future projections of coastal high tide flooding was provided by William Sweet, NOAA National Ocean Service.
+Historical observations and future projections of coastal high tide flooding are from NOAA Technical Report NOS CO-OPS 086 - Patterns and Projections of High-tide Flooding.

 The U.S. Climate Resilience Toolkit and Climate Explorer are managed by NOAA's Climate Program Office, and hosted by the National Environmental Modeling and Analysis Center (NEMAC) at the University of North Carolina Asheville.

 Development of the Climate Explorer was directed and overseen by an interagency team of federal climate model experts, chaired by the U.S. Global Change Research Program.
 Federal agencies that partnered in this effort are the Environmental Protection Agency (EPA), NASA, NOAA, and the U.S. Geological Survey (team members identified below).

 FernLeaf Interactive, the National Environmental Modeling and Analysis Center (NEMAC), at UNC-Asheville and HabitatSeven contributed to design and programming of the Climate Explorer.